ExploratoryEngineering/tkaq/README.md

 # tkaq

 A simple PoC for Trondheim Kommune showing air quality data from sensors mounted on several buildings and cars across Trondheim municipality.
+For a bit of a back story to the app check out our [blog](https://blog.exploratory.engineering/post/where-the-air-is-crisp/).

 Written in Kotlin using [Javalin](https://javalin.io) for the backend and [Aurelia](https://aurelia.io) for the frontend.

 ![TKAQ Dashboard Demo](./tkaq_demo.gif)

 ## Prerequesites